John Pohe: 'Great Escape'

 The prisoners were threatened with death and interrogated harshly but not physically.
 On 30 March 1944 two of the survivors saw three large sedans with ten Gestapo agents collect six officers, Ian Cross, Mike Casey, George Wiley, Al Hake, Tom Leigh and John Pohe. they were not seen again, their cremation urn labels stated that they died on 31 March 1944 and had been cremated at Görlitz.

 He was one of the 50 escapers executed and murdered by the Gestapo.
-Originally cremated and buried at Sagan, he is now buried in part of the Poznan Old Garrison Cemetery.
+His cremated ashes, originally buried at Sagan, are now buried in part of the Poznan Old Garrison Cemetery.

 Pohe was amongst the 47 murdered officers named in the British and Commonwealth press when the story became public knowledge on or about 19–20 May 1944.

 Awards

 His conspicuous bravery as a prisoner and escaper was recognized by a Mention in Despatches in the 1944 King's Birthday Honours, as none of the other relevant decorations then available could be awarded posthumously.
 It was published in a supplement to the London Gazette on 8 June 1944.